pfriedman/clearcats/surveys/README.md

 To work on the plugin code (for enhancements, and bug fixes, etc...) fork this github project.
 Then clone the project under the vendor/plugins directory in a Rails app used only for development:

 # Changes

+0.16.1

+* fixed surveyor.sections translation line
+* changed map resources order to access results survey success
+* add translations for Sections title
+* Add I18n to Sections title
+* updated date on license
+* updating results views and controller for new paths
+* new results routes

+0.16.0

+* minor fixes to unparsing
+* refining unparser. added rake task to unparse survey. closes #79
+* unparsing for groups, dependencies, validations
+* starting work on unparser for basic survey, section and question.

+0.15.0

+* prevent duplicate survey titles by appending incrementing numbers
+* rake task to remove a survey. closes #64
+* cleanup of old parsing strategy
+* features and specs and new parser. closes #62
+* first test driven work on parser
+* moving parser and common specs so they run automatically. fixing some spec errors
+* first shot a surveyor parser. some parts untested, but coded to determine style. references #62
+* refactoring counters
+* fixing failing specs. fixes acts\_as\_response issues

+0.14.5

+* use modules to include model methods. re-closes #77
+* rails init. destroy dependent models

+0.14.4

+* explicitly require surveyor models and helper. update sweeper syntax. closes #77
+* cleanup and requires
+* fixing instructions for extending surveyor. closes #76

 0.14.3